arommers/so_long/README.md

 Now that we have a pointer to a window connection, we need to make sure that we have a method for any events that might happen.
 MLX42 provides us with just a way to do this.

-The `void mlx_loop(mlx_t* mlx)` function only take a pointer to our window connection and starts an infinite loop that continuously waits for events to occur in the X window system.
+The `void mlx_loop(mlx_t* mlx)` function only takes a pointer to our window connection and starts an infinite loop that continuously waits for events to occur in the X window system.
 When an event occurs, the appropriate function specified by the user is called to handle the event.

 It essentially puts the program in a state where it is constantly waiting for input from the user, whether it be keyboard input, mouse input, or other types of input from the X window system.
 When an event occurs, the corresponding callback function is called to handle the event.
 For example, if a mouse button is pressed, the callback function specified for mouse events will be called.